metrorailings/OwlBlog/content/posts/2022-week-15-insights.md

 ***

 Jacksonville's offense has really developed into something sophisticated.
-Their use of misdirection in particular is admirable.
+Quite a bit of misdirection, good use of pre-snap motion, surprise quarterback sneaks, wildcat packages, hurry-up plays...

 Kelvin Joseph seems to be a liability in coverage, especially given the way Jacksonville has been targeting him.
 He's given up two touchdowns.